 Welcome back to a new term.
 We hope you all had a lovely Christmas and New Year.
 A big thank you for all the lovely cards and presents we received for Christmas.
 They are very much appreciated.
 We are excited to have all the children back for a busy but fun term.
-The children have already made a really positive start to their learning and are very excited about the coming weeks.

-In maths this term we will be continuing with:
+In Maths this term we will be continuing with:

 - Multiplication and division – recalling and using multiplication & division facts up to 12 x 12, solving problems and learning that multiplication of 3 numbers can be done in any order.

 - Area – finding the area of rectilinear shapes by counting squares.

 - Fractions – Recognise and show, using diagrams, families of common equivalent fractions.
 Counting up and down in hundredths; recognise that hundredths arise when dividing an object by one hundred and dividing tenths by ten.